 When travelling outside of the EU, however, additional costs may make using your mobile phone more expensive than normal.

-If you have unlimited data in Ireland, you may be capped at 27GBs of data as you travel through Germany.
+If you have unlimited data in Ireland, your data may be capped as you travel through different countries.
 This limit is what is known as ‘fair use’.
 If your plan does feature a fair use limit, then your provider will have to inform you in advance about this limit.

 For those travelling outside of the EU, additional charges will apply.
 Charges will vary depending on the region or country you plan on visiting, your mobile plan, and your provider.
 Charges incurred outside of the EU can be significant, even with minimal usage.